MMIV-ML/ELMED219/Lab3-GenAI/README.md

 - Moore M et al. _Foundation models for generalist medical artificial intelligence_ (perspective article published 12 Apr 2023) Nature 2023;616:259–265.
 A seminal paper on foundation models in medicine (GMAI). [[link](https://www.nature.com/articles/s41586-023-05881-4)]

+## OpenAI Prompt engineering guide

+This **guide (https://platform.openai.com/docs/guides/prompt-engineering)** is highly recommended and shares strategies and tactics for getting better results from large language models (sometimes referred to as GPT models) like GPT-4.
+The methods described here can sometimes be deployed in combination for greater effect.
+Experimentation is encouraged to find the methods that work best for your purposes.

 ## Slides